varunprasannan/varunprasannan/README.md

 # 💫 About Me:
 - My name is Varun Prasannan
 - Currently working @AFour Technologies Pvt.
 Ltd
-- I am a Software Development and Machine Learning enthusiast
+- Software Development and Machine Learning enthusiast
 - Always ready to learn new technologies